- What are the differences between the models of iPads currently available from Apple?

 What are the main ways people are mounting iPads in the cockpit?

 The easiest and most portable way to secure the iPad in the cockpit is with an iPad kneeboard (Sporty’s sells many of these).
-For more secure and flexible options you can use the Ram Mount System, which offers the option of using a yoke mount, glareshield clamp mount, or a suction cup mount.
+For more secure and flexible options you can use the Ram Mount or Robust Mounting systems, which offers the option of using a yoke mount, glareshield clamp mount, or a suction cup mount.
 MyGoFlight also offers a collection of premium mounts that attach to your yoke or side window.

 Recommended mounting options for: